 There are some foods that can help increase the flow of bile or the development of gallstones.

-Artichoke leaves contain caffeylquinic acids, which encourages bile flow.
-Place two artichokes in a shallow dish with approximately 1/2 to 1 inch water at the bottom.
+Artichoke leaves have Caffeoylquinic acid (CQA), which encourage bile flow.
+Put 2 artichokes in a shallow dish with approximately 1/2 to 1 inch water at the bottom.
 Cover with plastic wrap and cook on high for 4-5 minutes in a microwave.
 To eat, scrape the flesh from the leaf between your teeth.
 Discard the pithy part of the leaf.

 Sauerkraut and sauerkraut juice

 Sauerkraut and sauerkraut juice promotes the flow of bile when used regularly.
-Drink 1/2 cup of sauerkraut juice once or twice a week before breakfast.
+Drink half a cup of sauerkraut juice once or twice a week before breakfast.

 Adding fiber in your diet can help in the absorption and elimination of excess fat.
 Consider using fiber supplements, such as flax meal.
 Mix 1 teaspoon flax meal in 8-ounce apple juice for a drink high in fiber and pectin.

 Foods rich in vitamin C.

 Vitamin C-rich foods like red bell peppers, broccoli and dark leafy vegetables can help you avoid gallstones.
 Vitamin C also has the additional benefit of immune and antioxidant protection.